oicr-gsi/req-system-docs/source/requisitioners.rst

 #.
 Select “PHI only”.
 A text field will appear.
 Note the affected fields that were changed, but do not disclose PHI.
 These comments will appear in the case history and be viewable by all users.
 These comments will assist Accessioners, Laboratory and Sign Out users to review and correct the requested changes.
 Submit.

 	#.
-The status of the requisition will change to “Sign Out Rescinded with PHI” and you will receive an email inviting you to edit the requisition and resubmit.
+The status of the requisition will change to “Sign Out Rescinded with PHI”.

 #.
 Requisition PHI fields will become editable and information may be corrected.
 #.
 After completing corrections, scroll to the bottom of the requisition and attest “Yes, my edits are complete, and data is ready for review”.
-The status state will change to “PHI Data Updated, Ready for Sign Out Review” and you will receive an email confirming the change.
+The status state will change to “PHI Data Updated, Ready for Sign Out Review”.
 #.
 The Geneticist (Sign Out user) will now review the changes to the requisition.
 If they accept the requested changes, no further action is required.
-An email will be sent alerting the requisitioner that the case is signed out, and the requisition status will change to “Report Accepted, Sign Out Complete”.

 Non-PHI Correction
 ------------------

 #.
 Select “non-PHI only” and submit.
 #.
 The status of the requisition will change to “Reopened”.
 #.
 Revise affected non-PHI fields within the requisition, attest “Yes, my edits are complete and data is ready for review,” and submit.
-The status will change to “Submitted” and you will receive an email confirming the changes.
+The status will change to “Submitted”.
 #.
 If desired, you can download the requisition.
 Select the study requisition and from the “Actions” column and select “Download Requisition”.
 As a requisitioner, this PDF will contain PHI.
 Prior requisition form versions are available in the requisition case history.

 Note: existing sample submission workflows and approvals will be reactivated.
 Accessioners will approve the revised submission.
 An email will be sent advising to ship samples, this may be ignored.
 Laboratory users will update the draft clinical report, and a revised clinical report will be issued.